alexfikl/uvt-letterhead/README.md

 The `\fromdept*` commands can be used to overwrite department information set using `department=name` or to define custom departments that are not yet included.
-The following departments are currently defined (and help is very appreciated to add more!).
+The following departments are currently defined.
+Notably, this does not include any of the administrative offices that also have logos in the official branding.
+Help to add these is very appreciated!

 | Keyword               | Department                                         |
 | :-                    | :-                                                 |